DNAnexus Documentation

 [‘all','alter','and','anti','any','array','as','at','authorization','between','both','builtin','by','case','cast','check','collate','column','commit','constraint','create','cross','cube','current','current_date','current_time','current_timestamp','current_user','default','delete','describe','distinct','drop','else','end','escape','except','exists','external','extract','false','fetch','filter','for','foreign','from','full','function','global','grant','group','grouping','having','in','information_schema','inner','insert','intersect','interval','into','is','join','lateral','leading','left','like','local','minus','natural','no','not','null','of','on','only','or','order','out','outer','overlaps','partition','position','primary','range','references','revoke','right','rollback','rollup','row','rows','select','semi','session','session_user','set','some','start','table','tablesample','then','time','to','trailing','true','truncate','union','unique','unknown','update','user','using','values','when','where','window','with’]

-To ingest large complex datasets, engaging with the is advised to ensure an optimal experience (e.g. attempting to ingest a Main EHR dataset with hundreds of thousands of patients).
+To ingest large complex datasets, make sure to engage with the for an optimal experience.
+For example, attempting to ingest a Main EHR dataset with hundreds of thousands of patients.

-The data dictionary, coding files, and data are validated as per the specifications .
-Validation is performed in 4 phases:
+The data dictionary, coding files, and data are validated as per .

-An entity dictionary is recommended for datasets that will be used in the Cohort Browser to enable the best user experience.
-For tables with over 100 million rows please work with the for an optimized experience.
+For datasets that you plan to use in the Cohort Browser, we recommend specifying an entity dictionary for an ideal user experience.
+For tables with over 100 million rows, contact the for an optimized experience.

 DNAnexus Professional Services team